cloudmesh-community/book/chapters/container/singularity/singularity.md

 %post
-apt-get update && apt-get -y install python3 git wget mkdir /data echo “The post section is where you can install and configure your container.”
+apt-get update && apt-get -y install python3 git wget mkdir /data echo "The post section is where you can install and configure your container."
 ```

 To bootstrap your container, first we need to create an empty container.